Wales Sevens players to take criminal proceedings 'all the way' after assault by Samoa player

 The Wales players attacked at the Rugby World Cup Sevens plan to take criminal proceedings against Gordon Langkilde "all the way" after the Samoan was arrested and charged with assault.

-Langkilde remains in custody in the USA and San Francisco Police confirmed he has been charged with aggravated assault and battery causing serious bodily injury.
+Langkilde remains in custody in the US and San Francisco Police confirmed he has been charged with aggravated assault and battery causing serious bodily injury.

 The 22-year-old is accused of assaulting two Welsh players after the clash between the sides at AT&T Park on Saturday afternoon erupted into violence at the final whistle.
 Wales won the game 24-19 thanks to a golden point try scored by Tom Williams, but as the two teams departed the field and went into the tunnel, things are alleged to have turned sour.